-USB connectivity provides easy 'Plug and Play' PC controlled operation - multiple units can be connected to a single PC via standard USB hub technology or by using the K-Cube Controller Hub (see below) for multi-axis control applications.
-Coupling this with the user friendly aptTM software (supplied) allows the user to very quickly get up and running with complex move sequences in a short space of time.
+USB connectivity provides easy 'Plug and Play' PC controlled operation - multiple units can be connected to a single PC via standard USB hub technology.
+Coupling this with the user friendly apt[TM] software (supplied) allows the user to very quickly get up and running with complex move sequences in a short space of time.
 Advanced custom motion control applications and sequences are also possible using the extensive ActiveX® programming environment also supplied.
 This programming library is compatible with many development tools such as LabView, Visual Basic, Visual C++, C++ Builder, LabWindows/CVI, Matlab and Delphi.